alovajs/alovajs.github.io/docs/tutorial/02-getting-started/09-openapi-integration.md

 });
 ```

-user is tag, profile is operationId, you can open `${output}/apiDefinitions.[js/ts]` to view all api interface paths.
+Here, `user` is the tag, and `profile` is the `operationId`.
+You can view all API paths in `${output}/apiDefinitions.[js/ts]`.

-## Old project migration
+## Migrating Legacy Projects

-If you want to integrate the vscode extension in a project that already uses alova, you need to follow the steps below:
+If you want to integrate the VSCode extension into an existing alova project, follow these steps:

-1. Generate code according to the openapi specification file first.
+1. First, generate the code based on the OpenAPI specification file.

-2. Replace the alova instance in `${output}/index.[js/ts]` with the original alova instance code.
+2. Replace the alova instance in `${output}/index.[js/ts]` with your original alova instance code.

-3. In the api call function that has been defined in the project, change the import path of the alova instance to `${output}/index.[js/ts]`.
+3. In the project's existing API call functions, update the import path for the alova instance to `${output}/index.[js/ts]`.

-In this way, you can integrate the automatically generated code without changing the original code.
+This allows you to integrate auto-generated code without altering the original codebase.

 ## Notes

-1. In a ts project, if you find that vscode cannot correctly prompt, please set `"strictNullChecks": true` in `tsconfig.json`.
+1. In TypeScript projects, if VSCode fails to provide correct intellisense, set `"strictNullChecks": true` in `tsconfig.json`.

-2. Sometimes the api will prompt as `any` type, you can try to solve it as follows:
+2. If an API is incorrectly typed as `any`, try the following:
-   - Step 1, confirm whether this api is introduced in the entry file.
+   - First, ensure the API is imported in the entry file.
-   - Step 2, restart vscode
+   - Second, restart VSCode.